claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   result is more impactful as it restricts access to accounts that are accessed through the device.
 It can also prevent any connection to the Internet.
   Once an attacker has access to the device, they can use it to:
-  * Phisical prevention of use of the device (the device can be used, for example, to call police services, which is restricted with this attack).
+  * Phisically prevent the use of the device (the device can be used, for example, to call police services, which is restricted with this attack).
   * Access contacts and data (media or messages) stored in it.
   * Access to accounts and authentication mechanisms for other accounts (saved passwords or